VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 without the need to make any special modifications to the source project.

 In contrast to pecan-waffle, the standard approach for creating project templates requires you to modify the project which breaks it so you can no long run or test that code base.
-The whole idea of pecan-waffle is that you can keep you source project in whatever format you need to develop and test it and then use pecan-waffle to transform the source project into an actual Visual Studio project template.
+The whole idea of pecan-waffle is that you can keep your source project in whatever format you need to develop and test it and then use pecan-waffle to transform the source project into an actual Visual Studio project template.